Stirling-Tools/Stirling-PDF/README.md

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/Stirling-Tools/Stirling-PDF/tree/digitalOcean&refcode=c3210994b1af)

 This is a robust, locally hosted web-based PDF manipulation tool using Docker.
 It enables you to carry out various operations on PDF files, including splitting, merging, converting, reorganizing, adding images, rotating, compressing, and more.
-Originally developed entirely by ChatGPT, this locally hosted web application has evolved to encompass a comprehensive set of features, addressing all your PDF requirements.
+This locally hosted web application has evolved to encompass a comprehensive set of features, addressing all your PDF requirements.

 Stirling PDF does not initiate any outbound calls for record-keeping or tracking purposes.